offcial17/SustainEarth/README.md

     cd SustainEarth
     ```

-2. Install the required dependencies:
+2. Create a new Conda environment and activate it:
     ```bash
+    conda create -n SustainEarth python=3.9
+    conda activate SustainEarth
+    ```

+3. Install the required dependencies:
+    ```bash
     pip install -r requirements.txt
     ```

+4. Replace the API key in the `.env` file:

+    Go to the file named `.env` and add your `OPENAI_API_KEY` to it.

-3. Run the Streamlit application:
+5. Run the Streamlit application:
     ```bash
     streamlit run main.py
     ```

-### Replace the API key in the .env file

-Go to file named `.env` and add your `OPENAI_API_KEY` to it.

 ## Usage